grpc/grpc-go/examples/features/opentelemetry/README.md

 3.  **View Traces in Jaeger UI:**

     * Open `http://localhost:16686` in your browser.
     * Search for traces to visualize the RPC call flow.
+The traces will be generated by the client and server, sent to the collector, and then displayed by Jaeger.